Edgar Allan Poe, Baltimore, MD, USA | Addresses – 515 W Fayette Street – MAP

 Poe interred in the Old Western Burial Ground.
 Located in Baltimore at the site of today’s Westminster Church.

 The once open graveyard now covered.
 In 1852 they stuck the church right on top of it.
 The burial ground became a catacomb under it, but Poe’s fame lifted him to new ground.

 Locals hated knowing the great author hidden under the building.
 A committee formed and money collected.
 Then in 1875 they dug up and moved his body.
 Put by a large, beautifully carved, monument closer to the road.

 Unrest at the Horse You Came in On

-It was in a Pub called “The Horse you Came in On” where Poe took his last drink before heading out into the streets on Oct 3rd.
+In a Pub called “The Horse you Came in On” where Poe took his last drink before heading out into the streets on Oct 3rd.
 And it’s here he may have returned.